flintlib/flint/doc/source/fmpq_poly.rst

     This function is only faster if `m \leq 2*n - 1`.

-    The output of this function is \emph{not} canonicalised.
+    The output of this function is *not* canonicalised.

 .. function:: void fmpq_poly_rem_powers_precomp(fmpq_poly_t R, const fmpq_poly_t A, const fmpq_poly_t B, const fmpq_poly_powers_precomp_t B_inv)